saurabh-consultadd/SpringBoot-CRUD/README.md

 <img width="1440" alt="13-PatchReqUpdate" src="https://github.com/saurabh-consultadd/SpringBoot-CRUD/assets/174772884/b2c50223-3fbf-43a3-aae7-ced9ce300948">

 <br/><br/>
-# JWT Implementation
+# [JWT Implementation]

 JWT(JSON Web Token) is used for securely transmitting information between parties as a JSON object.
 It consist of following three parts:
 - Header -> The header typically consists of two parts: the type of the token, which is JWT, and the signing algorithm being used, such as HMAC SHA256 or RSA.
 - Payload -> The second part of the token is the payload, which contains the claims.
 Claims are statements about an entity (typically, the user) and additional data.
 - Signature -> To create the signature part we have to take the encoded header, the encoded payload, a secret, the algorithm specified in the header, and sign that.

-## Implementation

-Admin registration, user registration
-Authentication
-Authorization

 ## Project build :
 <img width="1373" alt="Screenshot 2024-07-10 at 10 14 47 AM" src="https://github.com/saurabh-consultadd/SpringBoot-CRUD/assets/174772884/fd5d5c0f-67de-42a4-9e5c-65c381a9c81e">